-The Visual – Moments of Being (vinyl pre-order)12" Vinyl
+The Visual – Moments of Being (album, vinyl)12" Vinyl

 ‘Moments of Being’ is The Visual’s debut album, due for release on March 31st 2019.
 It comes on heavyweight 12” vinyl, with a reversed-cardboard sleeve and printed inner sleeve.
 33 RPM.